EC2 Rightsizing

 2. Run the analysis gates

-Each instance passes through pre-flight checks, data quality validation, utilization thresholds, and seasonality checks.
-An instance only gets a recommendation if all required gates pass.
+Each instance passes through data quality validation, utilization thresholds, and seasonality checks.
+An instance only gets a recommendation if all gates pass.

 3. Generate the recommendation